 · provide evidence of your organisation’s commitment to data protection and complying with the GDPR.

-If you would like to find out more about our online GDPR training modules, or our face-to-face GDPR training, please do not hesitate to contact a member of the IPTC team.
+If you would like to find out more about our online GDPR training modules, or our face-to-face GDPR training, please do not hesitate to contact a member of our Data Protection & Cyber Security team.